Tudor Damian

 Cognitive Surrender: Why Your Brain is Giving Up to AI

 We use AI daily to write, code, and decide.
-That might feel like a productivity win, yet behavioral science calls it something else: cognitive surrender.
+That feels like a productivity win, but behavioral science calls it something else: cognitive surrender.
 The more we offload thinking to an AI layer, the less we exercise our own judgment.
 Under time pressure, we stop verifying outputs.
-When AI gives a confident wrong answer, most users accept it blindly, and perform worse than if they had used no AI at all.
+When AI gives a confident wrong answer, most users accept it blindly - and perform worse than if they had used no AI at all.

 This session breaks down what daily AI use does to human memory, problem-solving, and judgment - and what to do about it.
 Not "use AI less," but how to stay sharp enough to stay in control.

-The "future" of AI and Quantum Computing has arrived, and it has changed the rules of defense.
-We are no longer just fighting human hackers, we are fighting autonomous AI agents that attack at machine speed, while the looming threat of "Q-Day" (the day quantum computers break current encryption) forces us to rethink how we lock up our data.
+The "future" of AI and quantum computing has arrived, and it has changed the rules of defense.
+We are no longer just fighting human hackers - we are fighting autonomous AI agents that attack at machine speed, while "Q-Day" (the day quantum computers break current encryption) puts a hard deadline on the way we lock up our data.

 Seeing Isn't Believing: Deepfakes and the Zero Trust Identity Crisis